 Resetting the deck is an even worse solution.
 When returning to a deck after a long absence, you may have forgotten many of your cards, but chances are you haven’t forgotten them all.
 Resetting the entire deck means you have to waste time studying material you already know.

 Now you may find overdue cards that you were able to recall, but not comfortably, since they were not reviewed when they should have been.
 To counter this, Anki treats the delay differently depending on your answer.
 If you find a card easy, the last interval plus the full delay are added together, and then used to calculate the next interval.
 When you answer good, only half the delay is used.
-And when you answer hard, only a quarter of the delay is used, or 0 if you are using the experimental scheduler.
+And when you answer hard, none of the extra delay is used.
 So if a card was due in 5 days, and it’s answered 20 days late, the next times you’d end up with are approximately:

 Good: (5 + 20/2) * 2.5 = 37.5 days